Schedule Backup Overview

 You might have already recognized the importance of making backup for your Windows PCs and/or Servers.
 However, since the data on your hard drive varies each day, the initial backup file has gradually become useless.
 Nobody can predict what would happen in the future.
 It’s a good thing to backup your data regularly thus we won’t lose much if something unfavorable happens.
 However, can you really remember to do the backup in a timely manner?
 I am afraid the answer for most people is "NO".
 In this case, why don’t we leave this job to free software with a "Schedule Backup" function like AOMEI Backupper?

-How to Set Up a Backup Schedule (Daily/Weekly/Monthly/Event Triggers)?
+How to Set Up a Backup Schedule (Daily/Weekly/Monthly)?

 The free AOMEI Backupper has Schedule Backup function included.
 To set up a backup schedule, click Schedule Off at the bottom of backup interface.

-In Schedule Backup Setting window, four option bars list on top: Daily; Weekly; Monthly and Event Triggers.
+In Schedule Backup Setting window, four option bars list on top: Daily; Weekly and Monthly.
 First let’s see how daily backup works.

 In daily mode, we can choose a certain time of a day for automatic backup.
 Or we can set up a time frame first, then choose the interval for each backup.
 For example, let’s set the time frame as from 12:00 AM to 10:00 PM.
 Then we select 2 hours in the drop-down list as the backup interval.
 Therefore, AOMEI Backupper will automatically backup in every 2 hours within the time frame above (12:00AM to 10:00PM).
 In this way, we can backup multiple times in a day.